aadulan/mcl-coding-challenge/README.md

 - The race class updates all the cars
 - If the car does not exist, a car is created and then updated
 - Car Position is determined by calculating total distance travelled
-- The speed (mph) is calculated by using two `carCoordinate` updates.
+- The speed (mph) is calculated by using two consectuive `carCoordinate` updates.
 The distance is calculated by using the `geodesic` function which takes in two coordinates.
 - Race class exposes a callback to the car class which publishes messages to the MQTT Client.
 - Every time all the cars are updates, the speed and position of each car is published
 - An event is published by tracking car positions and calculating which car has overtaken